 If you are a new subscriber, you will need to create a password.
 You can change your password on your account page.

-To protect your Oxford Dictionaries content from unauthorized access, we recommend that you use a strong password.
+- To protect your Oxford Dictionaries content from unauthorised access, we recommend that you use a strong password.

 - We recommend that you use a different password for your Oxford account from the one you use for your other online accounts (for example online shopping, banking, or PayPal).